MicrosoftDocs/PlayReady/Docs/Overview/playreadyforwindows.md

 # PlayReady for Windows

- The PlayReady PC SDK v1.3.0, designed for desktop PC applications, is deprecated and should not be used.

- For Windows Store applications (Windows 8.1) and Universal Windows Platform (UWP) applications, this functionality originally provided by the PlayReady PC SDK has been integrated into the Windows SDK.
+For Universal Windows Platform (UWP) applications and Windows Store applications (Windows 8.1), Microsoft provides a PlayReady PC SDK integrated in the Windows SDK.
 For more information about PlayReady on UWP applications, see the documentation on the [Windows Dev Center](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/mt429381.aspx).
 For Windows 8.1 reference, see [Developing PlayReady Windows Store and Web Apps](https://msdn.microsoft.com/en-us/library/windows/apps/dn468834.aspx).

- Some PlayReady Partners provide SDKs to run PlayReady on Windows 7 and Mac OS, based on Electron, Xamarin, or other technologies.
+Some Microsoft Partners provide SDKs to run PlayReady on Windows 7 and Mac OS, based on Electron, Xamarin, or other technologies.
 You can contact these [PlayReady Partners](https://www.microsoft.com/playready/partners/) directly for more information.

+> [!NOTE]
+> The PlayReady Desktop PC SDK, designed for Desktop PC applications, is deprecated and should not be used.